tiagovitorino97/SimpleLabels/README.md

 ## Features

 - **Custom Label Creation**: Generate personalized labels for various storage needs.
+- **Clipboard Support**: See your custom names right in the clipboard.
 - **User-Friendly Interface**: Simple and intuitive design for ease of use.
 - **Efficient Organization**: Streamline your storage system with clear labeling.